bwssytems/ha-bridge/README.md

 ## Run
 Then locate the jar and start the server with:
 ```
-java -jar -Dvera.address=192.168.X.Y ha-bridge-0.X.Y.jar
+java -jar -Dvera.address=X.Y.Z.A ha-bridge-0.X.Y.jar
 ```
 ## Available Arguments
 ### -Dvera.address=`<ip address>`
 The argument for the vera address should be given as it the system does not have a way to find the address.
 Supply -Dvera.address=X.Y.Z.A on the command line to provide it.
+If a vera is not used, do not set it.
 ### -Dupnp.config.address=`<ip address>`
 The server defaults to the first available address on the host.
 Replace the -Dupnp.config.address=`<ip address>` value with the server ipv4 address you would like to use.
 ### -Dserver.port=`<port>`